Diocese of Senigallia: Cathedral and Chapter

 In 1417, galleys and troops supplied by Galeazzo Malatesta of Pesaro and Carlo Malatesta of Rimini attacked Senigallia, as part of their plan to dominate the entire March of Ancona, and, with intermissions, held it under their control.

 Under Bishop Antonio Colombella (1447–1466), Sigismondo Pandolfo Malatesta, lord of Senigallia and Rimini, made major efforts to improve the fortifications of the city of Senigallia, beginning in 1453.
 This involved the destruction of some properties belonging to the bishop in order to construct towers at appropriate strategic places, over which Bishop Colombella refused to compromise or cooperate.
 The flash-point was reached in 1456, when the Tower of S. Bartolomeo was begun opposite the episcopal palace.
 Angered by the Bishop's resistance, Malatesta caused the cathedral and the episcopal palace to be demolished.
 The precious materials were transported to Rimini and were used in the construction of the Tempio Malatestiano (San Francesco).
 Discussions in Rome following these events suggested that the diocese of Senigallia be united with the diocese of Jesi, but they never progressed beyond talk.
 Without a proper cathedral, Bishop Marco Vigerio della Rovere (1513–1560) moved his seat to the church called the Prepositura, where regular cathedral services, abandoned for a half century, were resumed.

 A new cathedral was begun in 1540 under Bishop Marco Vigerio Della Rovere; it was consecrated in 1595 by Bishop Pietro Ridolfi (1591–1601).
 In 1682, when Senigallia was under the direct temporal dominion of the Holy See (Papacy), the cathedral of S. Pietro was served by a Chapter composed of three dignities and seventeen Canons.
 The dignities were: the Archpriest, the Provost, and the Archdeacon.
 The eight senior Canons were called the Antiqui, and were alternately appointed by the pope and the bishop when a vacancy occurred.
 Two other Canons were de jure Patronatus, and were appointed by the persons holding the right of patronage.
 The remaining ten, called Locatelli, were elected by the Council and Senate of the city, from the members of the nobility.
 On the cathedral staff there were also six mansionarii, elected likewise by the Council and Senate.

 Synods

 A diocesan synod was an irregularly held, but important, meeting of the bishop of a diocese and his clergy.
 Its purpose was (1) to proclaim generally the various decrees already issued by the bishop; (2) to discuss and ratify measures on which the bishop chose to consult with his clergy; (3) to publish statutes and decrees of the diocesan synod, of the provincial synod, and of the Holy See.

 Bishop Pietro Ridolfi (1591–1601) presided over a diocesan synod held in the cathedral on 4 May 1591; its decrees were published.

+Bishop Antonio Barberini (1625–1628) held a diocesan synod in Senigallia in 1627.
+The constitutions of that synod were republished and amplified by Bishop Rizzardo Isolani (1734–1742) in his diocesan synod of 29 June 1737.